Join us for an adventure in flavor!

 It seems to have appeared out of nowhere (well, Mexico actually) just a few years back.
 Now you can find recipes for everything from elote dip to soup to pizza to ice cream… well, you get the idea.

-For our first crack at elote flavors for GypsyPlate, we’re going with something a little more conventional: an easy summer salad.
+For my first crack at elote flavors for GypsyPlate, I am going with something a little more conventional: an easy summer salad.

 What is Mexican Street Corn?